Meet the team

 Prior to joining the Horizons Institute, Rosemary worked in Research Support within the Faculty of Arts, Humanities and Cultures, having previously held roles in project support, HR and business support across the University.

-Currently acting co-Head of Interdisciplinary Research, alongside Abi Rowson, Inés is also one of four research managers for creativity, partnership and impact.
-In these roles, Inés supports academics to engage with each other and external partners in meaningful and inclusive ways, to spark groundbreaking ideas for tackling global challenges.
+Inés is one of four research managers at the Horizons Institute.
+In this role, Inés supports academics to engage with each other and external partners in meaningful and inclusive ways, to spark groundbreaking ideas for tackling global challenges.

 View Inés Soria-Donlan's profile on LinkedIn